 If you plan on visiting the Preikestolen, book a room at the Radisson Blu Atlantic Hotel in Stavanger for excellent accommodation.
 The hotel is a great place to stay if you want to explore the Preikestolen, Stavanger and the surrounding area.

 The flat mountain plateau of the Preikestolen rises 604 metres above the Lysefjord and is the most famous tourist attraction in the county of Ryfylke.

 Geologists believe the Preikestolen was hewn out of the landscape by the melting frost of the Lysefjord glacier some 10,000 years ago.
 The top of the cliff is almost flat, measuring approximately 25 by 25 metres and offering spectacular views of the fjord.

 To get to the Preikestolen, you can take an hour's journey to the Preikestolhytta, or Preikestolen Mountain Lodge, then put on your hiking boots to take the trail leading up to the rock.
 The hike to the Preikestolen takes about two hours, but several picnic areas and bathing spots along the way offer hikers refuges of rest and relaxation.

 Staying at the Radisson Blu Atlantic Hotel, Stavanger

 After a long day hiking the Preikestolen, relax and unwind at the Radisson Blu Atlantic Hotel, Stavanger.
-With superb accommodation, two excellent restaurants and the Elexia fitness centre, this hotel in Stavanger has all guests will need to enjoy the stay in Stavanger.
+With superb accommodation, two excellent restaurants and the UTSIKTEN fitness center, this hotel in Stavanger has all guests will need to enjoy the stay in Stavanger.

 Book a hotel room and start your Preikestolen adventure.